 Once the registration label is affixed on the UA, complete the registration via the UA Portal.
 The registrant will need to login via the following accounts:

-Note: As the creation of a UAPass account will take 3 to 5 working days to be approved, visitors are advised to complete their UAPass account creation prior to their visit to Singapore.
+Note: As the creation of a UAPass account will take 5 working days to be approved, visitors are advised to complete their UAPass account creation prior to their visit to Singapore.

 The registrant must de-register his/her UA via the UA Portal if: